To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 Scope of this report

-Our 2011-2013 board included Andrea Resmini of Jonkoping, Sweden, serving as President; Jeff Parks of Ottawa, Canada, Secretary; Dan Klyn of Ann Arbor, MI, Treasurer; Christopher Baum of San Francisco, USA; Laura Creekmore of Nashville, USA; Dorian Taylor of Vancouver, Canada; and Shari Thurow of the Chicago, IL, USA metro area.
+Our 2011-2013 Board of directors included Andrea Resmini of Jönköping, Sweden, serving as President; Jeff Parks of Ottawa, Canada, Secretary; Dan Klyn of Ann Arbor, MI, Treasurer; Christopher Baum of San Francisco, USA; Laura Creekmore of Nashville, USA; Dorian Taylor of Vancouver, Canada; and Shari Thurow of the Chicago, USA metro area.
+Near the beginning of 2013, Jeff Parks resigned his board position and Chris Baum was made Secretary.
+Also, Dorian Taylor resigned.
+Bev Corwin, an Institute founder, filled in as proxy for Shari Thurow on occasion.

-Outgoing board members will continue to serve in an advisory role for three months after new members are inaugurated to ensure that new board members are sufficiently oriented and that the World IA Day and IA Summit planning and logistics are supported.
+Outgoing board members will continue to serve in an advisory role for three months after new members are inaugurated to ensure that new board members are sufficiently oriented and that the World IA Day and Annual Members Meeting planning and logistics are supported.
 These changes were announced to members via email.
-Nominations for the 2013-2015 term will take place in Fall 2013.
+Nominations for the 2015-2016 term will take place in Fall 2015.

 The Institute currently has two part-time staffers.
-Noreen Whysel has been our Operations Manager since September 2005 and Tim Bruns has served as our Membership Coordinator since February 2010.
+Noreen Whysel has been our Operations Manager since September 2005 and Tim Bruns has served as our volunteer Membership Coordinator since February 2010.
 In addition, Bev Corwin, one of the original founders of the IA Institute, continues to serve as Development Manager in a volunteer capacity.
+Noreen is the only staff member who draws a consulting fee for her services, and has reduced her hours significantly this year in an effort to reduce overall expenses.
+The new board anticipates taking on additional roles with support from member volunteers to help hold down staff expenses.

 The Board engages the services of association management firm, Supporting Strategies, to manage our back office activities, such as mail handling, bookkeeping, and records storage.
 Supporting Strategies serves as our permanent mailing address: 800 Cummings Center, Suite 357W, Beverly, MA 01915, USA.

 As part of the IA Institute Development and Operations plan, a number of founders, past board members and professional members of the Institute have been approached to advise informally on strategy.
-A more formal advisory board will be created in 2013 after the Board election.
+The 2014 incoming Board of Directors will decide whether to formalize our Advisory Council going forward.

-In 2012, we processed 519 new memberships and 419 renewals.
-We ended the year with 1,385 members in 55 countries.
-Overall membership decreased by 0.1% from 2011, versus a decline of 1.8% between 2010 and 2011, and a decline of 20.8% between 2009 and 2010.
-The current figure appears to represent a continued leveling of a declining trend that began in 2008.
+In 2013, we processed 610 new memberships and 760 renewals.
+586 memberships expired and were not renewed.
+We ended the year with 1,412 members in 55 countries.
+Overall membership increased by 1.9% in 2013 versus minus 0.1% from 2011 to 2012.
+This represents a modest reversal of a declining trend that began in 2008.
 Membership had increased by 25% between 2007 and 2008.
-It is possible that switching from a requirement to be a member to attend the IDEA Conference to the more open World IA Day registration policy may account for some of the earlier increases and subsequent decline.
+As suggested in last year’s report, switching from a requirement to be a member to attend the IDEA Conference to the more open World IA Day registration policy appears to have accounted for some of the earlier increases and subsequent decline.
 World IA Day is discussed further in the Events section.

 The renewal rate is a member loyalty measure, which we calculate as to the number of renewals divided by the sum of renewals and expirations.
-In 2012 the renewal rate was 37.0%.
-This is down from 48.6% in 2011, but higher than any year between 2006 and 2009, when the figure was never above 30%.
+In 2013 the renewal rate was 56.5%, an increase over 2012 rate of 37.0%.
+Between 2006 and 2009, when the figure was never above 30%.

-We had 1,148 individual Professional membership subscriptions in 2012; 420 new Professional members joined, and 393 Professional members renewed their memberships.
-New Professional memberships made up approximately 36.6% of the Professional memberships in 2012.
+We had 885 individual Professional membership subscriptions in 2013; 313 new Professional members joined, and 544 Professional members renewed their memberships.
+New Professional memberships made up approximately 36.5% of the Professional memberships in 2013, just 0.1% lower than 2012.

-We had 179 Student membership subscriptions in 2012.
-93 were new and 20 were renewals.
-New Student memberships made up approximately 52% of total Student memberships, similar to last year.
+We had 143 Student membership subscriptions in 2013.
+82 were new and 61 were renewals.
+New Student memberships made up approximately 57.3% of total Student memberships, versus 52.0% last year.

-We had a total of 21 Professional Group membership subscriptions 2012 versus 15 in 2011.
-Six were new and six were renewals.
-This is an important figure in that it illustrates growth in the value of Institute membership by company management.
+We had a total of 13 Professional Group membership subscriptions versus 21 in 2012 and 15 in 2011.
+Four were new and nine were renewals.
+This is an important figure in that it illustrates the value of Institute membership by company management.
+Group membership is equivalent to a number of companies who signed on at that level.
+Individual members of a group are counted as Professional members and may range from one to 16 members per group.

 We continue to outsource non-core administrative processes through association management company, Supporting Strategies, our hosted membership system, MemberClicks and various professional services: legal, accounting, banking and insurance.

 We continue to define our audience along axes of communication and collaboration represented in the diagram below.
-Beginning with this year’s annual report and going forward, we will present progress on initiatives that directly benefit these relationships.
+Below, we present progress on initiatives that directly benefit these relationships.

 Figure 2: IA Institute Service Concept